 Residence Life

 There is more to attending a university than academics.
-Whether you are spending time with friends in a residence hall or participating in one of our clubs or organizations, we want your experience outside of class to be just as great as in it.
+Whether you are spending time with friends in your dorm or participating in one of our clubs or organizations, we want your experience outside of class to be just as great as in it.
 Concordia is primarily a residential university, which creates an incredible community and opportunities for you to grow and develop.
 By living on campus, you can learn to communicate effectively with a diverse range of people, make lifelong friendships, become more independent and discover new insights about yourself and others.
 Our residence hall staff, consisting of nearly 50 RAs and RCs, is trained and passionate about helping you make the most of your time in college, navigate challenges that arise and grow during your time on campus.

 Concordia Dorm Tour - David Hall (Women's dorm)